ethereum/ethereum-org-website/src/content/staking/solo/index.md

 <Emoji text="⚠️" mr="1rem" /> Please note the importance of choosing a <a href="/developers/docs/nodes-and-clients/client-diversity/">minority client</a> as it improves the security of the network, and limits your risk.
 Tools that allow you to setup minority client are denoted as "multi-client."

+#### Node tools

 <StakingProductsCardGrid category="nodeTools" />

-**Key Generators**
+#### Key Generators

 These tools can be used as an alternative to the [Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli) to help with key generation.

 <StakingProductsCardGrid category="keyGen" />

 Have a suggestion for a staking tool we missed?
-Check out our [product listing policy](/contributing/adding-staking-product) to see if it would be a good fit, and to submit it for review.
+Check out our [product listing policy](/contributing/adding-staking-product/) to see if it would be a good fit, and to submit it for review.

 ## 📖 Explore solo staking guides {#staking-guides}